Canning: Salt content

-Salt (sodium chloride), dissolved in water, is used in the canning process.
+Salt (sodium chloride), dissolved in water, is used in the canning process, which helps prevent spoilage and can improve sensory characteristics.
 As a result, canned food can be a major source of dietary salt.
 Too much salt increases the risk of health problems, including high blood pressure.
 Therefore, health authorities have recommended limitations of dietary sodium.
 Many canned products are available in low-salt and no-salt alternatives.

 Rinsing thoroughly after opening may reduce the amount of salt in canned vegetables, since much of the salt content is thought to be in the liquid, rather than the food itself.

 Botulism

 Foodborne botulism results from contaminated foodstuffs in which C. botulinum spores have been allowed to germinate and produce botulism toxin, and this typically occurs in canned non-acidic food substances that have not received a strong enough thermal heat treatment.
 C. botulinum prefers low oxygen environments and is a poor competitor to other bacteria, but its spores are resistant to thermal treatments.
 When a canned food is sterilized insufficiently, most other bacteria besides the C. botulinum spores are killed, and the spores can germinate and produce botulism toxin.
 Botulism is a rare but serious paralytic illness, leading to paralysis that typically starts with the muscles of the face and then spreads towards the limbs.
 The botulinum toxin is extremely dangerous because it cannot be detected by sight or smell, and ingestion of even a small amount of the toxin can be deadly.
 In severe forms, it leads to paralysis of the breathing muscles and causes respiratory failure.
 In view of this life-threatening complication, all suspected cases of botulism are treated as medical emergencies, and public health officials are usually involved to prevent further cases from the same source.